 Dr. Jones: So the things that hurt in your body are caused by inflammation, and inflammation is caused by infection, rapid swelling, or something else that might actually cause inflammation.
 So most breast cancers do not have inflammation around them.

-Now there is one kind of cancer which is very rare called inflammatory breast cancer, which often causes redness and swelling on one breast.
+Now there is one kind of cancer that is very rare called inflammatory breast cancer, which often causes redness and swelling in one breast.
 So not only is the breast tender but it often looks a little red, and it feels a little different, and it feels a little dense.
 It's a rare kind of cancer, it's something that if women have persistent tenderness in one area of the breast, and hands off, doesn't make it better, and it goes past several menstrual periods then it's worthwhile investigating a little bit more, either with ultrasound or with a mammogram.

 Interviewer: I do not, this patient does not.

 Dr. Jones: So nipple piercing also may cause an underlying infection.
 Then it's time out for the breast, give some breast time out, and then you may want to use some anti-inflammatories like Ibuprofen, leave things alone for a little while, come back and see me after the next period and we'll investigate it again.
 If it's persistently tender with hands off and can't find anything, it can be worth either a little ultrasound or more investigation.
 But most of the time it's so common as to be considered normal.
 So I think you're normal but let me check it out.